jonhealy1/csc464_assign2/goByzGen/README.md

 The Byzantine Generals Problem was introduced by Leslie Lamport and is a classic problem in the field of distributed systems regarding consensus.
 In this problem there are a number of generals who are surrounding a city and they must decide on a plan of action amongst themselves by using a series of messages to communicate.

 There is one general who is designated as the Commander and this general begins by sending each other general a message to Attack or Retreat.
-The remaing generals or Lieutenants then communicate with each other in order to come to a consensus on a unified plan of attack.
+The remaing generals or Lieutenants then communicate with each other in order to come to a consensus on a unified plan of attack (or retreat).

 Problems arise when either the Commander or a number of the Lieutenants are Traitors.
 According to Lamport, in a system with 3m + 1 Generals, a maximum of m Traitors can exist before serious complications occur.
 Additionally, if the Commander is a Traitor and instructs some Lieutenants to Attack and others to Retreat there can be no consensus in a system with an even number of Lieutenants.

+The two conditions as presented by Lamport are:

+1. All loyal generals decide upon the same plan of action.
+He further stipulates that loyal generals should be able to come up with a reasonable plan.

+2. A small number of generals cannot cause the loyal generals to come up with a bad plan.

+What is implied here is not just consensus but consensus on the right plan or the plan as presented by the Commander.
+With a large number of Traitors there can be consensus but the agreement reached will violate the Commander's orders and probably lead to total disaster.

 **Example 1:** Let's look at a system with 10 generals.
 According to Lamport this system should be able to handle at most 3 traitors gracefully.
 3m + 1 = 10 ; m = 3